-- ICANN meetings are held three times each year in different regions of the globe to enable attendees from around the world to participate in person.
+ICANN meetings are held three times each year in different regions of the globe to enable attendees from around the world to participate in person.
 Each ICANN Meeting held throughout the year has a different focus and duration.
 The meetings are known as Community Forum, Policy Forum, and Annual General Meeting (AGM).

 To ensure that the organization stays flexible and changes to meet the needs and demands of a rapidly changing Internet, not only do the SOs, ACs, and the Board go through regular reviews, but ICANN also maintains a strong culture of general public participation.

 Typical attendees include government representatives, business managers, IT managers and consultants, DNS industry managers and experts, intellectual property managers, academics, and others invested in the continuing stable, secure and resilient operation of the Internet.
 End users are also well represented.

 If you cannot physically attend a meeting, ICANN offers a variety of services to ensure that the power of participation is just a click away.